Can provisions for unintentional abandonment under PLTIA be used to restore priority and regain pre-AIA status?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-The correct answer highlights that provisions for unintentional abandonment under the Patent Law Treaties Implementation Act (PLTIA) can restore priority and regain pre-America Invents Act (AIA) status for nonprovisional applications filed after March 16, 2013.
+The correct answer indicates that provisions for unintentional abandonment under the Patent Law Treaties Implementation Act (PLTIA) can be used to restore priority and regain pre-AIA status specifically for nonprovisional applications filed after March 16, 2013.

 Subscribe